SadiaNoor-BA/real-time-stock-market-analyzer/README.md

 **Operational Metadata:** Implemented a **"Last Data Refresh"** timestamp to ensure data integrity and transparency for stakeholders.

+## Key Outcomes
+**Zero-Latency Reporting:** Automated refresh cycles ensure the "Last Data Refresh" is always visible, maintaining data integrity.

+**Enhanced Visualization:** Developed custom time-series charts that track multiple assets against a moving average on a single synchronized axis.

+**Scalability:** The architecture is built to scale; new tickers or financial instruments can be added via simple parameter updates.

 ## How to Use
 **Clone the Repository:** Download the .pbix file.